supercollider/supercollider.github.io/development/repository.md

 ### The Master Branch

+SuperCollider's `master` branch is its stable branch.
+This branch contains only SuperCollider releases.
+The `master` branch can be considered as stable production-ready code.

+### The Development Branch

 Main development is happening on the `develop` branch.
 Here, we develop everything that goes into the next *minor version* (e.g. 3.x) and beyond.

-### Bugfix Branches
+### Release Branches

 Shortly before the release of a new *minor version*, a branch with the name of the version is created (e.g. `3.6`).
 Here, we only commit changes that **fix bugs**, not new features, and that are well tested to not cause any *regressions* (retrigger already fixed bugs or create new ones).
-In general, all commits should first go to the `develop` branch, and then be *cherry-picked* to bugfix branches
+In general, all commits should first go to the `develop` branch, and then be *cherry-picked* to release branches.

-When a *bugfix version* (e.g. 3.6.x) is released, its point on the bugfix branch is *tagged* (e.g. `Version-3.6.4`);
+Before a new *hotfix version* (e.g. 3.6.x) is released, a branch with the name of the version is also created (e.g. `3.6.4`).

+When a new *minor version* is released, it's release branch is merged into `master`.
+When a new *hotfix version* is released, it's branch is merged into `develop` and `master`.

 ### Topic Branches

 These are branches dedicated to development of specific features.
 The names of such branches start with 'topic/' followed by the topic description (where words are usually separated with '-' or '_').
 For example, the `topic/supernova_osx` branch is dedicated to development of support for Mac OS X in *supernova*.

-The topic branches are useful for experimental development, where it is not sure whether the development will be successful and useful enough to include it in the master branch.
-However, when the goal is approached successfully enough, the topic branch is *merged* into the master branch.
+The topic branches are useful for experimental development, where it is not sure whether the development will be successful and useful enough to include it in the `develop` branch.
+However, when the goal is approached successfully enough, the topic branch is *merged* into the `develop` branch.

 [sc-github]: https://github.com/supercollider/supercollider
 [git]: http://git-scm.com/